 Open1768 - LPC1768 ARM Cortex M3 Development Board

 Open1768 is an ARM Cortex-M3 development board that features an LPC1768 device as the microcontroller.
-It supports further expansion with various optional accessory boards for specific application.
-The modular and open design makes it the ideal for starting application development with ARM Cortex-M3 microcontroller.
+It supports further expansion with various optional accessory boards for specific applications.
+The modular and open design makes it the ideal for starting application development with the ARM Cortex-M3 microcontroller.

 (Click option "Debug Probe & Adapter" above to add to delivery)

-This ARM Cortex-M3 development board designed for NXP LPC series, features the LPC1768 MCU, and integrates various standard interfaces, pretty easy for peripheral expansions.
+This ARM Cortex-M3 development board, designed for NXP LPC series, features the LPC1768 MCU and integrates various standard interfaces supporting simple peripheral expansions.